-The table below summarizes the credit ratings of our RMBS investments at March 31, 2008 and December 31, 2007:
+All of our RMBS investments June 30, 2008 and December 31, 2007 carried actual or implied AAA credit ratings.

 Actual maturities of RMBS are generally shorter than stated contractual maturities, as they are affected by the contractual lives of the underlying mortgages, periodic payments of principal, and prepayments of principal.
 The stated contractual final maturity of the mortgage loans underlying our portfolio of RMBS ranges up to 40 years, but the expected maturity is subject to change based on the prepayments of the underlying loans.
-As of March 31, 2008, the average final contractual maturity of the RMBS portfolio is 31 years, and as of December 31, 2007, it was 29 years.
+As of June 30, 2008, the average final contractual maturity of the RMBS portfolio is 31 years, and as of December 31, 2007, it was 29 years.
 The estimated weighted average months to maturity of the RMBS in the tables below are based upon our prepayment expectations, which are based on both proprietary and subscription-based financial models.
 Our prepayment projections consider current and expected trends in interest rates, interest rate volatility, steepness of the yield curve, the mortgage rate of the outstanding loan, time to reset and the spread margin of the reset.

-The constant prepayment rate, or CPR, reflects the percentage of principal that was prepaid over the prior 3 months.
+The constant prepayment rate, or CPR, attempts to predict the percentage of principal that will be prepaid over a period of time.
+We calculate average CPR on a quarterly basis based on historical principal paydowns.
 As interest rates rise, the rate of refinancings typically declines, which we expect may result in lower rates of prepayment and, as a result, a lower portfolio CPR.
 Conversely, as interest rates fall, the rate of refinancings typically increases, which we expect may result in higher rates of prepayment and, as a result, a higher portfolio CPR.